Houston Annulment Attorneys

-At Stepp & Sullivan, our annulment attorneys in Houston understand that sometimes a marriage simply is not valid, and when that is true, the spouses who are engaged in the union have the right to void its existence.
+At Stepp & Sullivan, our Houston annulment attorneys understand that sometimes a marriage simply is not valid, and when that is true, the spouses who are engaged in the union have the right to void its existence.

 Unfortunately, for many reasons, including fraud or force, marriages happen throughout the State of Texas that should not have occurred.

-When they do, our Harris County annulment lawyers partner with the individual who is seeking an annulment to clear their marriage from their record, as if it never existed.
+When they do, our marriage annulment lawyers in Houston partner with the individual who is seeking an annulment to clear their marriage from their record, as if it never existed.

 If you are seeking to void your marriage through an annulment in Texas, there are many things you must know first, including what an annulment entails, and the legal grounds for pursuing the action.